Wednesday, 18 December 2013

 2. Did you enjoy the story?
 Why or why not?

-3. Read the story again and notice examples of:
+3. Read the story again and notice examples of:- past continuous

 4. When is the past continuous used?
 Why?